Reasons for a Concern

 BIT may determine that there is no need to take any further action but will monitor the situation and concern.

-To report a situation of concern, thoroughly complete the form found when you click the "Report Concern Here (link is external)" button.
+To report a situation of concern, thoroughly complete the form found when you click the "Report Concern Here" button.
 Incomplete forms cannot be processed, so fill out the form in its entirety.
 Your completed report will enter a secure database.
 Information relative to a situation of concern will be reviewed by the BIT and handled confidentially.
 Conduct violations will be handled in accordance with the procedures outlined in "The Red Rocks Community College Student Code of Conduct".
 The work of the BIT is not intended to replace the current college disciplinary process, faculty classroom management, and/or the response of campus police to a concern.

 Referrals to BIT are confidential